GraphWalker/graphwalker.github.io/content/docs/make_quick_web_test.md

  * Latest FireFox installed
  * Java JDK 7
  * [Maven](http://lmgtfy.com/?q=how+to+install+maven)
- * Use you favorite Java IDE, perhaps Eclipse or Intellij
+ * Use you favorite Java IDE, perhaps Eclipse or IntelliJ
  * Selenium Web Driver, to interact with our System Under Test, *SUT*.

 ### Initiate the maven project